mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Zhodani are independently descended from human stock transplanted by the Ancients.
-In general, they tend to be taller than Solomani or Vilani (other independent branches of the human ‘tree’) and lithe of build.
+In general, they tend to be taller than Solomani or Vilani (other independent branches of the human 'tree') and lithe of build.
 Averaging 2.0 meters in height and massing upwards of 90 kilograms, they tend to be swarthy in complexion and dark-haired.
 Their most important difference is the acceptance and use of psionics.
 Zhodani nobles often wear a turban-like head-dress